Mehnaz Raffi

 Mehnaz Rafi (born 1943) is a Pakistani politician and women's rights activist.
-Rafi was as a member of the National Assembly of Pakistan from 2002 to 2007.
+Rafi was a member of the National Assembly of Pakistan from 2002 to 2007.
 She is recognised for her advocacy for women's rights in Pakistan and her role in legislative reforms.

 Early life

-Mehnaz Rafi was born in 1943 in Lucknow during British India later Mehnaz migrated with her family to Lahore during the partition of India in 1947 and was raised in Lahore.
+Mehnaz Rafi was born in 1943 in Lucknow, British India.
+She migrated with her family to Lahore during the partition of India in 1947 and was raised in Lahore.
 Mehnaz's father Chaudhry Muhammad Rafi was Joint Secretary of the All-India Muslim League Uttar Pradesh (U-P) branch and an active worker of the Pakistan Movement.

 Career

 Acting career

-She started working at Radio Pakistan, then appeared in Pakistan Television ("PTV") dramas in 1964 when PTV was a newly established national channel at Lahore.
+She started working at Radio Pakistan, then appeared in Pakistan Television (PTV) dramas in 1964 when PTV was a newly established national channel at Lahore.

 She worked in TV dramas in the 1970s written by Ashfaq Ahmed and Bano Qudsia.
 She worked in more than a hundred dramas on PTV and was a popular actress in 1970s.